 The hen on the left shows the red eyes and orange beak that help identify an Ino.
 You can also see the cere of a hen, brown, rough and bulging outward a bit.

-On the right is an Ino, and below it a Double Factor Spangle, you can see that the Spangle's eye, beak, cere and legs are darker than the albinos.
+On the right is an Ino and below it a very similar variety called the Double Factor Spangle.
+These two can be easily confused however, you can see that the Spangle's eye, beak, cere and legs are

 Because usually only the white and yellow colors are left an Ino can